MuscleMap/MuscleMap/README.md

             Right Fibula 8162
           ```
        </details>
-    * The default spatial overlap during sliding window inference is 90% to improve accuracy.
-For high-resolution or whole-body images, we recommend lowering the spatial inference to 50% to reduce inference speed:
+    * The default spatial overlap during sliding window inference is 90%.
+If inference speed needs to be increased, the spatial overlap can be lowered.
+For large high-resolution or whole-body images, we recommend lowering the spatial inference to 50%:
        ~~~
        mm_segment -i image.nii.gz -s 50
        ~~~